maureenndiema/Awwards-Clone/README.md

 ## Setup/ Installation

-1. To access my repository link: Click here
+1. To access my repository link: https://github.com/maureenndiema/Awwards-Clone.git

 2. To clone this repository locally, type the following command on your terminal.